What is the broad muscle that covers the top of the skull called?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

 The broad muscle that covers the top of the skull is known as the epicranius.
-This muscle is significant because it plays a crucial role in facial expressions and movements of the scalp.
-The epicranius consists of two main parts: the frontalis, which is located at the front of the head and is responsible for raising the eyebrows and wrinkling the forehead, and the occipitalis, found at the back of the head, which helps to pull the scalp backward.
-Together, these two parts of the epicranius work in unison to allow for various movements and expressions.
+This muscle is significant because it comprises two main parts: the frontalis, which sits at the forehead, and the occipitalis, which is located at the back of the skull.
+These parts are interconnected by a structure known as the galea aponeurotica.

 Subscribe